niraj998/dotfiles/README.md

 	<img src="https://github.com/niraj998/niraj998/blob/main/assets/dots/Screenshot.png" align="right" width="400px">
 </p>

-###### Collection of my config files I use.
+###### Collection/Backup of my config files I use.
 If you have any suggestions, ideas, or issue.
 Create Issue/Pull Request, happy to learn more. if you like something and want to take it for yourself give credits.

 #### Programs I Use/Configs for.